Jeremy enjoys reviewing cinema and television when not working as a chemist.

 First Appearance: Mothra

-Recently appearing in 2019's Godzilla: King of the Monsters, Mothra's first Godzilla film was Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
+Appearing in 2019's Godzilla: King of the Monsters, Mothra's first Godzilla film was Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
 Here, Godzilla actually plays the the villain, and Mothra allies with Baragon and King Ghidorah to stop him.
 She uses flight, various poisons, and a surprising amount of strength to battle.
 Additionally, her psychic powers let her communicate with humans.

 A good thing too, as Mothra is the most-consistently benevolent kaiju (even more so than Godzilla), constantly defending Earth from invaders, and she teams up with Godzilla against Gigan and Monster X in Godzilla: Final Wars.
 Here, Mothra proves more than capable, as she defeats Gigan without Godzilla's help—a feat she previously performed 1000 years ago.